luka-j/MaterialShowcaseView/README.md

                 .setDelay(withDelay) // optional but starting animations immediately in onCreate can make them choppy .singleUse(SHOWCASE_ID) // provide a unique ID used to ensure it is only shown once .show();

 	// sequence example
 	ShowcaseConfig config = new ShowcaseConfig();
     config.setDelay(500); // half second between each showcase view

     MaterialShowcaseSequence sequence = new MaterialShowcaseSequence(this, SHOWCASE_ID);

     sequence.setConfig(config);

     sequence.addSequenceItem(mButtonOne,
-                "This is button one", "GOT IT");
+            "This is button one", "GOT IT", "SKIP");

     sequence.addSequenceItem(mButtonTwo,
-                "This is button two", "GOT IT");
+            "This is button two", "GOT IT"), "SKIP";

     sequence.addSequenceItem(mButtonThree,
-                "This is button three", "GOT IT");
+            "This is button three", "GOT IT", "SKIP");

     sequence.start();

 ```